Composing state machines (hierarchical state machines)¶

 data class Item(val id : Int, val name : String)

-Let’s say we want to have the option to mark an Item as favorite (and also remove an Item as favorite).
+Let’s say we want to have the option to mark an Item as favorite (and also remove an item as favorite).

-The favorite items are actually saved on a server and we communicate with it over http.
+The favorite items are actually saved on a server and we communicate with it over HTTP.

 data class Item(